 Allen Funston 16:20

-And this is, I think, the age-old question that I just had not seen a good answer to yet.
-Because what you value and what’s intrinsically motivating, these are subjective feelings.
-Right?
-And we’ll go back into this perhaps a little bit later, but my business’ name is Sentient Future Consulting and it’s this idea that we’re inherently sentient, that we evaluate life subjectively.
-And it’s important that we look at it that way first.
-But it’s hard to make the subjective of the qualitative more actionable or quantitative, but there is away.
+And this is, I think, the age-old question that I just had not seen a good answer to yet, because what you value and what’s intrinsically motivating, these are subjective feelings.
+We’ll go back into this perhaps a little bit later, but my business’ name is Sentient Future Consulting and it’s this idea that we’re inherently sentient, that we evaluate life subjectively.
+It’s important that we look at it that way first.
+It’s hard to make the subjective of the qualitative more actionable or quantitative, but there is away.

 The way works like this.
 Imagine a standard week, 168 hours.
 If you subtract off eight hours a day for sleep, roughly you get 112 hours.
 To make the math easy, think about 100 waking hours in a week.
 Assuming you had no other responsibilities and you could only spend your time on one of those five aspects of life that you value at a time, how much time would you spend on each of those things you value?

-Right?
-Now it’s a strange question because we don’t hear it asked very much, but it’s actually a very answerable one because it’s something we already do, we have time, we do choose to spend it, a lot of it is conscious, a lot of it we choose to spend unconsciously, or rather we subconsciously choose how we spend it.
+Now it’s a strange question because we don’t hear it asked very much, but it’s actually a very answerable one because it’s something we already do.
+We have time.
+We do choose to spend it.
+A lot of it is conscious.
+A lot of it we choose to spend unconsciously or rather we subconsciously choose how we spend it.

-And the idea is really to be a bit more conscious about how we spend it and plan it and put ourselves in the right situation.
-But when you answer that question, and even though it’s asking you for a number, it is a subjective question, it is a qualitative question.
-It’s what balance feels right to you.
-And when you have 100 hours, you are faced with the reality that it’s finite, you’re faced with the reality that when you choose to spend your time in one way, you are, by definition, choosing to not spend your time in other ways.
-And that’s okay.
-Because what you find is the balance for you, because we all have the same time in a week or in a day, as it were.
+When you have 100 hours, you are faced with the reality that it’s finite.
+You’re faced with the reality that when you choose to spend your time in one way, you are by definition choosing to not spend your time in other ways.
+That’s okay because what you find is the balance for you, because we all have the same time in a week or in a day as it were.
 When you find the right balance for you, then you’re good, right?
 You wouldn’t make any changes.
 It’s something that is really worthwhile thinking.

-And the other neat thing about it is how you use it in a second way.
-Right?
-And that is comparing how it is you spend your time now to how it is you would ideally spend your time.
-Right?
-And that gives you a good idea of what to work on, frankly.
-If you realize that you value spending time with family more than you actually do or spending time exercising more than you actually do, and as a consequence you actually value these other things less, it’s you giving yourself permission to go do that, to strike that right balance for yourself.
-Right?
+The other neat thing about it is how you use it in a second way.
+That is comparing how it is you spend your time now to how it is you would ideally spend your time.
+That gives you a good idea of what to work on, frankly.
+If you realize that you value spending time with family more than you actually do or spending time exercising more than you actually do, and as a consequence, you actually value these other things less.
+It’s you giving yourself permission to go do that, to strike that right balance for yourself.